OM-2010

 Acknowledgements:

-We appreciate support from the Trentino as a Lab project of the European Network of the Living Labs at Informatica Trentina, the EU SEALS project and the Semantic Valley initiative.
+We appreciate support from the Trentino as a Lab initiative of the European Network of the Living Labs at Informatica Trentina, the EU SEALS project and the Semantic Valley initiative.

 TasLab logo IT logo IT logo Semantic Valley logo